klauseduard/under-over-models/chapters/03-organizational-models.md

 When Conway's Law operates unrecognized in an organization, system architecture emerges as an accidental byproduct of organizational structure rather than through intentional design.
 This often leads to suboptimal technical outcomes that are difficult and costly to change.

-Michael Nygard captures this reality succinctly: "Team assignments are the first draft of the architecture" [Skelton2020].
+Michael Nygard captures this reality succinctly: "Team assignments are the first draft of the architecture" (Skelton and Pais, [2020](https://teamtopologies.com/)).
 This insight underscores how early decisions about team formation and organizational structure implicitly shape technical outcomes, often before any formal architectural design has been undertaken.

 Organizations that recognize the power of Conway's Law can instead harness it proactively by designing their organizational structures to facilitate the creation of desired system architectures – an approach known as the Inverse Conway Maneuver, which we explore in the next section.